v2ray/manual/en/configuration/overview.md

-# Configuration Format
+# Configuration Overview

-V2Ray shares a same structure of configuration between server side and client side shown as below,server and client configuration are different in specific sections.
+V2Ray shares a same structure of configuration between server side and client side shown as below.
+Server and client configurations are different in specific sections.

 ```javascript
 {